 Louisiana residents have struggled with relatively higher auto insurance rates for a long time, but current news reports are showing that today’s drivers need to be prepared for a broad spectrum of risks that includes some specific kinds of crimes intended to bleed money from insurance companies.

 A November 11 report from WDSU News in New Orleans talks about instances of schemes to defraud insurers by staging auto accidents.
-Citing hundreds of fraud reports from the state police in past years, and public awareness resources from national groups like the National Insurance Crime Bureau, writer Casey Ferrand goes into detail about a type of accident that may not really be what it’s intended to look like.
+Citing hundreds of fraud reports from the state police in past years, and public awareness resources from national groups like the National Insurance Crime Bureau, writer Casey Ferrand goes into detail about a type of accident that may not really be how it’s intended to look.